When it comes to mortgages and credit scores, there are two really important questions to ask:

 The first thing to keep in mind is that qualifying for a mortgage involves a lot more than just a credit score.
 While your FICO score is a very important ingredient, it is just one factor.
 Lenders also look at your income and level of debt, among other things.

-As a rule of thumb, however, a credit score below 620 will make buying a home very difficult.
+As a rule of thumb, however, a credit score below 620 will make buying a home very difficult with a conventional mortgage.
 A FICO score below 620 is considered sub-prime.
 In the past there were mortgage companies that specialized in sub-prime mortgages.
 Because of the challenges in the credit market over the last year or so, however, sub-prime loans have become difficult if not impossible to obtain.

 A FICO score between 620 and 650 is considered fair to good credit.
 But keep in mind, this range of credit scores does not guarantee you will qualify for a mortgage, and if you do qualify, it won’t get you the lowest interest rate possible.
 Still, to buy a home aim for a score of at least 620, recognizing that other factors weigh in the decision and that some banks may require a higher score.